mike10004/adventofcode2017/advent01/README.md

 * 91212129 produces 9 because the only digit that matches the next one is the last digit, 9.

 Part one answer: 1223

+## Part Two

+You notice a progress bar that jumps to 50% completion.
+Apparently, the door isn't yet satisfied, but it did emit a star as encouragement.
+The instructions change:

+Now, instead of considering the next digit, it wants you to consider the digit halfway around the circular list.
+That is, if your list contains 10 items, only include a digit in your sum if the digit 10/2 = 5 steps forward matches it.
+Fortunately, your list has an even number of elements.

+For example:

+* 1212 produces 6: the list contains 4 items, and all four digits match the digit 2 items ahead.
+* 1221 produces 0, because every comparison is between a 1 and a 2.
+* 123425 produces 4, because both 2s match each other, but no other digit has a match.
+* 123123 produces 12.
+* 12131415 produces 4.

+What is the solution to your new captcha?

 Part two answer: 1284